 For the strawberry syrup

-1 pound fresh strawberries, hulled and roughly chopped
+1 pound strawberries, frozen or fresh but hulled and roughly chopped

 1/4 cup (50 g) granulated sugar

 1/8 teaspoon kosher salt

 1 3/4 cups (245 g) all purpose gluten free flour (I used Better Batter)

 3/4 teaspoon xanthan gum (omit if your blend already contains it)

 1 teaspoon baking powder